 - Perform process characterizations of facility or service operations

 - Identify and prioritize opportunities to reduce toxic chemical use

 - Perform technical and economic evaluations of TUR options

 - Take the TUR Planner Certification exam given by MassDEP

-The course is now structured in a blended online/live classroom format.
+The course is structured in a blended online/live classroom format.
 You will receive access to the course website where you'll be able to listen to lectures, take online quizzes, and complete homework assignments on your own schedule and pace.
 This online portion of the course, which will take approximately 20 to 24 hours to complete, must be completed prior to the live classroom sessions that follow.
 The course instructor is available during this period to advise students via telephone or email.
-Registration is open for the course that begins on Sept.
-6.

-Four live classroom sessions will follow in October and November.
+Four live classroom sessions will follow.
 Students will be grouped into small teams for workshop exercises and group discussions.
-Each team will work together on preparing a Toxics Use Reduction Plan for a case study based on a real Massachusetts company and present their results in the final class session.
+Each team will work together on preparing a Toxics Use Reduction Plan using a case study based on a real Massachusetts company and present their results in the final class session.